Aryan108/sarcasm-recog/README.md

 - Apply regularizations

 ## Phase 3:
-Make it into a python app
+Make it into a python app using streamlit API